codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 If you use the SAAS version of Codefresh, then you don't have any control of cache policies.
 The SAAS version is fully controlled by Codefresh personnel and the cache policies in place might clear caches more sooner than you think.

 If you run a pipeline very infrequently it is possible to suffer many cache misses.
-If you also use obsure Docker images you might see them downloaded again and again.
+If you also use obscure Docker images you might see them downloaded again and again.

 If you run the [hybrid or on-prem versions]({{site.baseurl}}/docs/enterprise/installation-security/) of Codefresh, then your system administrator is responsible for fine-tuning the cache settings.